-The rings are complimented with precious gemstones and crystals of various colors to fit different wardrobe’s color schemes.
-But the color might be not the only difference.
+Rings are usually complemented with precious gemstones and crystals of various colors to fit different wardrobe’s color schemes.
+However, the color might be not the only difference.
 The way those stones are cut is also very important.

-Both oval cut and marquise gemstones showcase the bow-tie effect, with marquise having it in a higher extent.
-This effect refers to some regions of a diamond in a shape of a bow-tie being a bit darker than the rest of the stone.
+Both oval cut and marquise gemstones showcase the bow-tie effect, with marquise having it to a higher extent.
+This effect refers to some regions of a diamond in the shape of a bow-tie being a bit darker than the rest of the stone.

 So that was a bit of introduction into different shapes and cuts of gemstones and crystals that make the jewelry look even more shiny and elegant.
 It might come in handy when you will search for that one of a kind ring.